 The Council can charge a fee for an application for a pavement licence, this is capped at £100.
+However, this function has been provided free of charge to date and it is proposed the Lincolnshire County Council continue to provide the service for free.

-7.2 Legal Implications including Procurement Rules

-As outlined in the report.

-7.3 Equality, Diversity and Human Rights
+- 7.2 Legal Implications including Procurement Rules As outlined in the report. - 7.3 Equality, Diversity and Human Rights